 Walk among the ponds and foliage of Huwon.
 It’s a tranquil escape that’ll make you forget you’re smack dab in one of the world’s biggest cities.

 You’re only able to visit Huwon on a separate special guided tour (₩8,000).
-Admission is included if you choose to buy the Seoul palaces combination ticket (₩10,000).
-It’ll give you access to Gyeongbokgung, Changdeokgung, Changgyeonggung and Deoksugung.
+Admission is included if you buy the Seoul palaces combination ticket (₩10,000).
+It’ll give you access to Gyeongbokgung, Changdeokgung, Changgyeonggung, and Deoksugung.

 - Entrance: ₩3,000